What are the red balls on asparagus plants? Asparagus berries aka seed pods.

-Asparagus has male and female plants, it is 'dioecious'.
-The female plants you may have noticed produce small pea sized berries.
-The berries / seed pods start off green and ripen to a cherry red.
 The berries almost look like something we’d like to pop in our mouths for a taste – DON”T DO IT!
 They are toxic and will probably give you the worst case of the runs you’ve ever had, trust me, my father grew them when I was a kid, the few I ate earned me a few days off from school – Oy Vey!

 When Do Asparagus Berries Appear?

 You will begin to see them toward the end of the growing season near the end of summer and the beginning of fall.

 Leaving the berries on the plant will also reduce the asparagus plants yield as energy is diverted into seed production instead of the roots and spears.